dojo/docs/quickstart/events.rst

   - Setup an onkeypress (not onkeydown) handler to monitor both printable and non-printable keys

-  - For non-printable keys (arrows, function keys, etc) compare evt.keyCode against the `Key code constants <dojo/keys>`_, rather than hardcoding a number.
+  - For non-printable keys (arrows, function keys, etc) compare evt.keyCode against the :ref:`Key code constants <dojo/keys>`, rather than hardcoding a number.
 For example, if the user presses the left arrow then event.keyCode == dojo.keys.LEFT_ARROW

   - Ignore onkeypress events where keyCode == dojo.keys.CTRL, dojo.keys.SHIFT, etc. as these may occur as part of a user pressing (for example) Ctrl-C.